What are the symptoms of anxiety and what can cause anxiety?

 What is anxiety?

 Anxiety is when those negative feelings last for a long time.
-The constant worry either doesn’t go away or you start to feel it for seemingly no specific reason.
+The constant worry either doesn’t go away, or you start to feel it for seemingly no specific reason.

 Types of anxiety disorders

-A person who has severe anxiety can be diagnosed with an anxiety disorder by a health professional.
 There are different types of anxiety disorders, and a person can have more than one.
 Below are some of the more common anxiety disorders in Australia:

 Symptoms of anxiety